Capital punishment for juveniles in the United States: Pre-Furman

 Since 1642, in the Thirteen Colonies, the United States under the Articles of Confederation, and the United States under the Constitution, an estimated 364 juveniles have been put to death by the individual states (colonies, before 1776) and the federal government.
 The first confirmed juvenile to be executed in the United States was Thomas Granger, executed for buggery involving several animals, including "a mare, a cow, two goats, divers sheep, two calves, and a turkey."
-The execution took place on September 8, when Granger was 16 or 17 years old; prior to the execution, the animals involved in Granger's case were slaughtered in front of him.
+The execution took place on September 8, 1642, when Granger was 16 or 17 years old.
+Prior to the execution, the animals involved in Granger's case were slaughtered in front of him.

-The youngest person to have been executed in the 20th century was likely Joe Persons, a black boy executed by hanging in Georgia on September 24, 1915, for the rape of an 8-year-old white girl in June 1915.
-Persons admitted his guilt to the nearly 50 witnesses present while on the gallows.
-Persons' age has not been confirmed; while he was reportedly 13 at the time of the crime's commission, he was variously reported to have been 12, 13, 14, 15, or "not older than 14" at the time of his execution.
-He weighed only 65 pounds, leading contemporary death penalty researcher M. Watt Espy to posit that Persons was likely closer to 12 than he was to 15.
+The youngest person to have been executed in the 20th century was likely Joe Persons, a black boy executed by hanging in Georgia on September 24, 1915, for raping an 8-year-old white girl on June 14, 1915.
+On the gallows, Persons admitted his guilt to the nearly 50 witnesses present.
+His age has not been confirmed.
+He was variously reported to have been 12, 13, 14, 15, or "not older than 14" at the time of his execution.
+However, he was reportedly 13 at the time of the crime.
+He weighed only 65 pounds.

-The second youngest person to be executed, and the youngest to have a confirmed birth date (of October 21, 1929), was George Stinney, who was electrocuted in South Carolina at the age of 14 on June 16, 1944, after the bodies of two children (ages 7 and 11) were found close to his home.
-George Stinney maintained that he was innocent and that his confession had been coerced while in custody.
-The verdict of this case was posthumously overturned in 2014.